-The Book of Remembrance Room will be open from Monday 13th July 2020 with restrictions in place on the number of visitors allowed in the room at any one time and with a one-way flow to enter and exit the room.
+The Book of Remembrance Room is open with restrictions in place on the number of visitors allowed in the room at any one time and with a one-way flow to enter and exit the room.
 We ask that when visiting you read and follow the clear guidance that is displayed on social distancing and hygiene.

 For those that are unable to visit but still wish to see the Book of Remembrance a digital version is available online on our website.

 We resumed appointments to witness the scattering of ashes from Tuesday 21st July 2020.
 Information is available here on booking and restrictions that will be in place to attend.

 Our Office remains closed to members of the public with the exception of us seeing visitors for witness of scattering appointments only.
 Any enquiries can still be dealt with on the telephone by contacting the Crematorium Office on (01329) 822533.

 Service Attendance Advice - In order to comply with the latest guidance from the government, to ensure that the bereaved are treated with sensitivity, dignity and respect and any mourners and staff working are protected from avoidable risk of infection, the following restrictions apply at Portchester Crematorium:

 - Alongside the Funeral Director, Chapel Attendant, and funeral staff only a modest number of close family and friends of the deceased may attend.

-- Activities such as singing, chanting, requiring raised voices or playing of instruments that are blown into are not permitted.
+- Activities such as singing, chanting and requiring raised voices are not permitted.

 - The family may be permitted to bear the coffin but it will be dependent on whether the Funeral Director is allowing it in line with their own risk assessments.